ckeditor/ckeditor5/docs/features/image-upload.md

 ### CKFinder

-The {@link features/ckfinder CKFinder feature} provides a bridge between the rich-text editor and [CKFinder](https://ckeditor.com/ckfinder/), a browser-based file manager with its server-side connectors (PHP and ASP.NET).
+The {@link features/ckfinder CKFinder feature} provides a bridge between the rich-text editor and [CKFinder](https://ckeditor.com/ckfinder/), a browser-based file uploader with its server-side connectors (PHP and ASP.NET).

 There are two ways you can integrate CKEditor 5 with the CKFinder file manager:

 * **With the server-side connector only** &ndash; In this scenario, images dropped or pasted into the editor are uploaded to the CKFinder server-side connector running on your server.
-* **With both the server-side connector and the client-side file manager** (recommended) &ndash; Images dropped and pasted directly into the editor are uploaded to the server (just like in the first option).
+* **With both the server-side connector and the client-side file manager** (recommended) &ndash; Images dropped and pasted into the editor are uploaded to the server (like in the first option).

 	But there are more cool features available, for instance: